Dwain-Anderson/flixster-starter/README.md

 #### REQUIRED FEATURES

-- [x ] **Display Movies**
+- [x] **Display Movies**
-  - [x ] Users can view a list of current movies from The Movie Database API in a grid view.
+  - [x] Users can view a list of current movies from The Movie Database API in a grid view.
     - [x] Movie tiles should be reasonably sized (at least 6 playlists on your laptop when full screen; large enough that the playlist components detailed in the next feature are legible).
   - [x] For each movie displayed, users can see the movie's:
     - [x] Title
     - [x] Poster image
     - [x] Vote average
-  - [ ] Users can load more current movies by clicking a button which adds more movies to the grid without reloading the entire page.
+  - [x] Users can load more current movies by clicking a button which adds more movies to the grid without reloading the entire page.
 - [x] **Search Functionality**
   - [x] Users can use a search bar to search for movies by title.
   - [x] The search bar should include: